michaelsbradleyjr/vps-setup/README.md

     $ vim .ssh/authorized_keys
     ...

-At this point I load in the public key/s from the machine/s I'll be using to login to the VPS viah ssh.
+At this point I load in (copy/paste) the public key/s from the machine/s I'll be using to login to the VPS viah ssh.

+If I'll be connecting from the VPS to other machines, I can do:

+    $ ssh-keygen -b 4096 -t rsa

+# Lock down sshd

+Return to the root shell and open the config file for the ssh server:

+    $ exit
+    # vim /etc/ssh/sshd_config
+    ...

+...

+# Basic firewall

+## Create the rules set

+    # vim /etc/iptables.up.rules

+For the most basic firewall protection, I copy in the rules set you can find in this repo, next to this README.md file, in the text file `iptables.up.rules`.

+Note that port `12345` corresponds to the sshd port I set in the previous section.
+In practice, I usually set it to something that doesn't conflict with other things, in the neihborhood of 1024 - 65536. :-)  I make sure to note the port number in my password manager, along with the rest of the notes for this VPS.

+## Load the rules

+    # iptables -F && iptables-restore < /etc/iptables.up.rules

+## Set the rules to load upon re/boot

+    # vim /etc/network/if-pre-up.d/iptables

+Paste this into the new file:

+    #!/bin/sh
+    /sbin/iptables-restore < /etc/iptables.up.rules

+Save and make the script executable:

+    # chmod +x /etc/network/if-pre-up.d/iptables